HunnyPuuh/Efficient-Graph-Based-Image-Segmentation/README.md

 we first introduce the notion of a **refinement** of a segmentation.

 Given two segmentations S and T of the same base set, we say that T is a **refinement** of S when each component of T is contained in (or equal to) some component of S.

+In addition(add one more constraint), we say that T is a **proper** refinement of S when T ≠ S.
+Note that if T is a proper refinement of S, then T can be obtained by splitting one or more regions of S. When T is a proper refinement of S we say that T is finer than
+S and that S is coarser than T.